 Duration: 3 months, 1 – 2 hours per week

 This online educational certificate program that grants an Inclusive Leadership Professional Certificate is offered by Catalyst.
-It’s a great certificate for those at the managerial level or those who are aiming to become managers shortly.
+It’s a great certificate for those at the managerial level or those who are aiming to become managers.

 This program helps its students become better leaders by helping them build the skills to become inclusive leaders.
 The program utilizes group studies, video presentations, assessments, and case studies.

-There are three online courses to this program.
+There are three online courses in this program.
 The Successful Leader, Leading with Effective Communication, and Get Beyond Work-Life Balance.

-The program is entirely self-paced so students can work at their own pace.
-It has flexible deadlines so that employed students can adjust their schedule depending on their availability.
-Almost all students can complete this course in about 3 months by just spending around 1–2 hours per week for the coursework.
+The whole program is self-paced so students can work at their own pace.
+It has flexible deadlines so that employed students can adjust their schedules depending on their availability.
+Almost all students can complete this course in about 3 months by just spending around 1–2 hours per week on the coursework.

-Each of the 3 courses can be completed within 4 weeks, assuming that you give around 1-2 hours of your time per week.
+You can complete each of these three courses within 4 weeks, assuming that you give around 1-2 hours of your time per week.
 Since this is self-paced, you can choose when to progress in the course depending on your free time.

 You can check out the certification here.